longkey1/lnk/README.md

 lnk link

 # Create links using remote directory as base
-lnk link --source-remote
+lnk link --from-remote
 ```

 **Options:**
-- `--source-remote`: Use remote directory as base for link source paths
+- `--from-remote`: Use remote directory as base for link source paths

 ### Removing Links